 LMYO Winds offers instruction and rehearsal in advanced middle level wind repertoire, small group coaching and instrument-specific master class sessions, and supplemental performance opportunities for middle school wind players and percussionists.
 The ensemble is open to woodwind, brass, and percussion students with at least one year of experience on their instrument.

-The orchestra performs four public concerts each year - A Fall Concert, a Holiday Concert, A Spring Concert and the ‘Side by Side’ Concert with the Southwest Michigan Symphony.
+The ensembles perform four public concerts each year - a Fall Concert, a Winter Concert, a Spring Concert and the ‘Side by Side’ Concert with the Southwest Michigan Symphony.
 The LMYO program includes scholarships to summer music camps, sectional rehearsals with members of the Southwest Michigan Symphony Orchestra and free tickets to SMSO concerts.
 Membership is by audition for all groups.
 Young musicians through college age are encouraged to participate.

 LARGE ENSEMBLE TRAINING - the Youth Symphony rehearses Monday afternoons for two 1/2 hours from 6:00 until 8:30 pm.
 Members perform three or four concerts each year.
-The Encore Strings and Concert Strings rehearse Monday afternoons for one and a half hours from 6:00 until 7:30 pm.
-Members perform two concerts each year.
+The Encore Strings, Concert Strings and LMYO Winds rehearse Monday afternoons for one and a half hours from 6:00 until 7:30 pm.
+Members perform a concert at the end of each term.
 All rehearsals take place at Upton Middle School, 800 Maiden Lane, St. Joseph, MI, 49085.

-SECTIONAL COACHING- The LMYO engages professional musicians and music educators to work with the individual sections of all three orchestras several times a year.
+SECTIONAL COACHING- The LMYO engages professional musicians and music educators to work with the individual sections of all four ensembles several times a year.
 Students gain valuable technical and musical information from these sectionals and learn about music as a profession.